 Temperatures will be 10 to 15 degrees below normal from Great Falls, Montana, down through Denver.
 On the flip side, much of Maine and southern Texas will have high temperatures about 10 degrees above average.

 It’s not Halloween without creepy crawlies or scary costumes.
 What about the forecast Sunday for communities and areas with some of the spookiest names in the US?

-Kill Devil Hills, North Carolina -- The forecast in this Outer Banks town calls for highs in the low 70s with lots of sunshine, which makes you safe from vampires.
+Kill Devil Hills, North Carolina – The forecast in this Outer Banks town calls for highs in the upper 60s with lots of sunshine, which makes you safe from vampires.

-Deadwood, South Dakota -- Zombies don't seem to be very affected by weather, which I guess is good since the forecast in this sleepy town on Sunday calls for high temperatures barely above freezing, with scattered clouds.
+Deadwood, South Dakota – Zombies don’t seem to be very affected by weather, which I guess is good since the forecast in this sleepy town on Sunday calls for high temperatures barely above freezing, with a chance of snow showers.

-Salem -- Both the town in Oregon and the one in Massachusetts have eerily similar forecasts: High temperatures around 60 degrees with mostly cloud skies.
+Salem – Both the town in Oregon and the one in Massachusetts have eerily similar forecasts: High temperatures around 60 degrees.
+Decreasing clouds for Salem in Massachusetts, but increasing clouds for the Salem in Oregon.
 One might say witches are playing tricks with Mother Nature.

-Sleepy Hollow, New York -- Expect very gloomy, overcast skies with high temperatures right around 60 degrees .... perfect weather for taking a nap.
+Sleepy Hollow, New York – Expect mostly cloudy skies with high temperatures right around 60 degrees …. perfect weather for taking a nap.

 Death Valley, California – Hot and sunny.
 While highs will be near 90 degrees, that’s still 8 degrees off from the daily record of 98 set back in 1966.
 Exactly what one would expect for Death Valley.